This post may contain affiliate links. Please see my disclosure policy.

 - 3/4 cup powdered sugar, sifted

-- Preheat oven to 350°F and spray a 10-cup bundt pan generously with nonstick spray.
+- Preheat oven to 350°F and generously butter and flour a 10-cup bundt pan.
 Whisk together flour, baking powder, baking soda, and salt in a medium bowl.

-- Combine sugar and Meyer lemon zest in a food processor and pulse for 1 minute; combine with butter in a large mixer bowl and beat on medium speed until pale and fluffy.
+- Beat butter, sugar, and Meyer lemon zest in a large mixer bowl on medium speed until pale and fluffy.
 Reduce speed to low and add eggs one at a time; mix in vanilla.
-Combine buttermilk and Meyer lemon juice in a small bowl.
+Combine buttermilk, sour cream, and lemon juice in a small bowl.
 Beat in flour mixture in three additions, alternating with buttermilk mixture (begin and end with flour mixture), just until incorporated.

-- For the glaze, whisk together melted butter, salt, Meyer lemon zest and juice, and powdered sugar in a small bowl.
+- Lemon glaze: Whisk together melted butter, salt, Meyer lemon zest and juice, and powdered sugar in a small bowl.
 Drizzle glaze over cake and and let set before serving.